ShayanParsai/TollFeeCalc/README.md

 Bugs resolved
 * Maximum daily fee at 60
 * Accounts for day switch, total value can result over 60
-* Reads the first date of each file properly and accounts for the fee of that day
+* Accounts for the first date in the interval, adding fee properly to it
 * Simplyfied the fee return statements